andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 # Disable onTypeFormatting

-There is [known issue](https://github.com/Shopify/ruby-lsp/issues/2971) with cursor placement when trying to type a `|` for block arguments, so you may want to disable the `onTypeFormatting` for now:
+There is [known issue](https://github.com/Shopify/ruby-lsp/issues/2971) with cursor placement when trying to type a `|` for block arguments, so you may want to disable `onTypeFormatting` for now:

 {
   "lsp": {